AnonymousReleaseAccount/SetAD/README.md

 ## Statistical Significance Across Datasets

-For each metric, we compare SetAD with every baseline that has results on all 10 datasets: GANomaly, REPEN, DevNet, DeepSAD, FEAWAD, and PReNet.
+For each metric, we compare SetAD with 6 baselines that has results on all 10 datasets: GANomaly, REPEN, DevNet, DeepSAD, FEAWAD, and PReNet.
 Each dataset contributes one paired observation, namely the 10-run mean reported above.
 We use a two-sided exact Wilcoxon signed-rank test across the 10 datasets.